-Make sure your service calls configure_observers() during application startup and then add the following to your configuration file to enable and configure the Sentry observer.
+Make sure your service calls configure\observers() during application startup and then add the following to your configuration file to enable and configure the Sentry observer.

 '''

 [app:main]

 ...

 required to enable the observer

 the DSN provided by Sentry for your project

 sentry.dsn = https://decaf:face@sentry.local/123

 optional: string to identify this client installation

 sentry.site = my site

 optional: the environment this application is running in

 sentry.environment = staging

-optional: comma-delimited list of module prefixes to ignore when

 '''

-'''

-determining where an error came from

-sentry.exclude_paths = foo, bar

-optional: comma-delimited list of module prefixes to include for consideration when drilling down into an exception sentry.include_paths = foo, bar optional: comma-delimited list of fully qualified names of exception classes (potentially with globs) to not report. sentry.ignore_exceptions = my_service.UninterestingException optional: comma-delimited list of fully qualified names of processor classes to apply to events before sending to Sentry. defaults to raven.processors.SanitizePasswordsProcessor sentry.processors = my_service.SanitizeTokenProcessor '''
+''' optional: comma-delimited list of module prefixes to ignore when determining where an error came from sentry.exclude_paths = foo, bar optional: comma-delimited list of module prefixes to include for consideration when drilling down into an exception sentry.include_paths = foo, bar optional: comma-delimited list of fully qualified names of exception classes (potentially with globs) to not report. sentry.ignore_exceptions = my_service.UninterestingException optional: percent chance that a given error will be reported (defaults to 100%) sentry.sample_rate = 37% optional: comma-delimited list of fully qualified names of processor classes to apply to events before sending to Sentry. defaults to raven.processors.SanitizePasswordsProcessor sentry.processors = my_service.SanitizeTokenProcessor '''